 - Or print the Virginia Voter Registration Form

-- General Elections are normally the November Elections; however, Town Elections are also General Elections, so Town residents must turn 18 before the next Town Election (May of even-numbered years), or wait until after the Town Election to register, which still allows them to vote in the June Primary
+- General Elections are normally the November Elections; however, Town Elections are also General Elections.
+So, Town residents must turn 18 before the next Town Election (May of even-numbered years), or wait until after the Town Election to register, which still allows them to vote in the June Primary for November general elections.

 I was convicted of a felony.
 How do I register to vote?